Until now, Fitbit's range of cheaper trackers has been plentiful and often confusing for the average person looking to buy a basic fitness tracker.

 Considering the tracker is 37mm long and 16mm wide that doesn’t leave a huge amount of space for the screen.
 That said, we didn’t find it irritating in day to day use, and especially with the bezels being black it’s not clear that you’ve got these big bezels on all sides.

 The Inspire HR comes with a swim-proof build which means you can wear this in the shower without worrying about it getting ruined.
-Be warned though, this isn’t capable of tracking your swims.
-You’ll have to opt for something pricier like the Fitbit Charge 3 to get that added benefit.
+At the time of our original review, we thought the Inspire HR was incapable of tracking swims but it's actually possible to track swim lengths, duration, distance and pace.

 Image Credit: TechRadar